XtraCube/cubes-crosshairs/README.md

 Customizable Crosshair Mod for Minecraft

-### only supports 1.21
+### supports 1.20-1.20.6 and 1.21

-### 1.20 support coming soon
+## Current Features

+- Crosshair has customizable options via command line (see Options section below)
+- Crosshair indicated attack cooldown
+- Crosshair changes to a red color when targeting an entity

 ## Planned Features

-- Crosshair changes colors depending on what you are looking at (ex. red for hostile mobs, green when holding the right tool to break a block)
-- Crosshair indicates attack cooldown
+- Crosshair indicates block breaking progress
+- More customizable options
-- Config will save
+- Configuration will save

 ## Options